Winston Churchill in the Second World War: Yalta Conference, February 1945

 Churchill, Roosevelt, and Stalin at the Yalta Conference, February 1945.

 From 30 January to 2 February 1945, Churchill and Roosevelt met for their Malta Conference ahead of the second "Big Three" event at Yalta from 4 to 11 February.
 Yalta had massive implications for the post-war world.
 There were two predominant issues: the question of setting up the United Nations Organisation after the war, on which much progress was made; and the more vexed question of Poland's post-war status, which Churchill saw as a test case for the future of Eastern Europe.
 Churchill faced some strong criticism for the Yalta agreement on Poland.
 For example, 27 Tory MPs voted against him when the matter was debated in the Commons at the end of the month.
 Jenkins, however, maintains that Churchill did as well as he could have done in very difficult circumstances, not least the fact that Roosevelt was seriously ill and could not provide Churchill with meaningful support.

-Another outcome of Yalta was the so-called Operation Keelhaul.
-The Western Allies agreed to the forcible repatriation of all Soviet citizens in the Allied zones, including prisoners of war, to the Soviet Union and the policy was later extended to all Eastern European refugees, many of whom were anti-Communist.
-Keelhaul was implemented between 14 August 1946 and 9 May 1947.
+Following the Yalta Conference, the Allies initiated a program of mandatory repatriation for Soviet citizens; 4.2 million Soviet prisoners of war, Ostarbeiters, and collaborators were transferred from both Soviet and Western occupation zones.
+While most returned voluntarily, Western forces coerced those resisting, including the British handover of Cossacks in 1945 and Operation Keelhaul in 1946–1947.
+Declassified archives disprove Cold-war era claims of immediate, widespread persecution of the returnees.
+58% of repatriates were cleared to return home, while officials drafted 33.5% into the Red Army or labor battalions and transferred 6.5% to NKVD filtration camps.
+Rank-and-file collaborators were processed administratively and sent into exile to special settlements; courts sentenced officers or high-ranking collaborators to the Gulag.
+Many returnees faced life-long social stigma.